GlowPuff/JiMEditor/README.md

 # JiMEditor
 A Scenario editor for the Journeys in Middle Earth board game.

+## Documentation
+You can find documentation for the app [in the Wiki](https://github.com/GlowPuff/JiMEditor/wiki).

 ### Early alpha release
 If you just want to download and run the app, grab it here:
 [Download ZIP](https://github.com/GlowPuff/JiMEditor/releases/download/v0.3-alpha/JiMEditor.0.3-alpha.zip)